apnadkarni/blt/doc/listview.rst

     field is then used when sorting items.
 The default is "".

 *pathName* **listadd** *itemsList*  ?\ *option* *value* ... ?
-  Adds one or more list items to the list from *itemsList*.
-For each label in *itemsList* a new list item is created with that label.
-A list item can not already exist with the label.
-If one or more *option-value* pairs are specified, they modify each created list item with the given option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Adds one or more items to from *itemsList*.
+For each label in *itemsList* a new item is created with that label.
+An item can not already exist with the label.
+If one or more *option-value* pairs are specified, they modify each created item with the given option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **names** ?\ *pattern* ... ?
   Returns the labels of all the items in the list.
 If one or more